 Phytoestrogens vs. artificial estrogen

-Proponents of plant estrogens (including soy products) believe that phytoestrogens are better than artificial estrogen, but this hasn’t yet been proven.
+Proponents of plant estrogens (including soy products) believe phytoestrogens are better than artificial estrogen, but this hasn’t yet been proven.
 The results of small preliminary trials suggest that the estrogen compounds in soy products may alleviate the intensity of hot flashes and reduce cholesterol.
 It hasn’t been demonstrated that soy may provide all of the advantages of synthetic estrogen with no negative consequences.

-Several studies have demonstrated that a black cohosh extract (Remifemin) relieved menopausal symptoms as well as or better than estrogen and that it demonstrated the best promise among alternative treatments.
+Several studies have demonstrated that a black cohosh extract (Remifemin) relieved menopausal symptoms as well as or better than estrogen and demonstrated the best promise among alternative treatments.
 Side effects were infrequent.
 Flaxseeds also are a great source of phytoestrogens.
 Other resources include red clover leaf, licorice, wild yam, chickpeas, pinto beans, french beans, lima beans, and pomegranates.
 In 2003, red clover leaf was believed to provide relief for hot flashes, but in just two brief clinical trials, it failed to demonstrate hot flash relief.

 A lot of women believe natural or plant-based means benign.
 In large doses, phytoestrogens can promote the abnormal growth of cells in the uterine lining.
 Unopposed estrogen of any sort may result in endometrial cancer.
-But a plant-based progesterone product occasionally can be effective, without estrogen, in helping the menopausal woman in rebalancing her menstrual action during this transition period.
+But a plant-based progesterone product occasionally can be effective, without estrogen, in helping the menopausal woman rebalance her menstrual action during this transition period.